 One of the factors the new research is aiming to assess is baseline dosing.

-- Participants will be given a baseline dose of CBD oil (e.g., does not contain the psychoactive parts of cannabis) for up to 5 weeks duration
+- Participants will be given a baseline dose of cannabinoid-based medication (e.g., it does not contain the psychoactive parts of cannabis) for up to 5 weeks duration

-How many people will participate in the research into the effectiveness of cannabis-treatments or CBD / cannabis oils into treating PTSD symptoms?
+How many people will participate in the research into the effectiveness of cannabis-based medical treatments into treating PTSD symptoms?

 - Participants will assess the benefits of the treatment (patient-reported measures)